Member benefits and fees 2026-27

 Associate Membership - for organisations and programs providing frontline support to women and children victim-survivors of DFV, IPV or other forms of gender based violence against women, or allied with the Specialist Women’s Sector.
 Associate Members cannot vote or nominate for board positions.

-All membership applications are considered by the WESNET Board which meets bi-monthly.
+All membership applications are considered by the Wesnet Board which meets bi-monthly.

 Member benefits